This post may contain affiliate links. See our disclosure policy.

-I love the crispy potato skin dipped in extra BBQ sauce or ranch dressing.
-YUM.
-It’s like you are getting mashed potatoes AND fries with your BBQ beef.
-If you are serving for a crowd and want to make this as more of a side dish– just cube the potatoes after baking instead of scooping them out.
-Place the potato cubes in a glass baking dish, top with the remaining ingredients and bake as you would the twice baked potatoes.
-So easy and trust me, everyone will be raving over them!
+- If you’re serving a crowd and want to make this as more of a side dish, just cube the potatoes after baking instead of scooping them out.
+Place the potatoes in a glass baking dish, top with the remaining ingredients and bake as you would the twice baked potatoes.
+So easy!

 - Place ribs in slow cooker and cover with BBQ sauce.
 Cook on low for 8 hours (or 4 hours on high).
 Remove from slow cooker and shred, return to slow cooker and keep warm until ready to serve.
 About an hour before serving bake potatoes (see link above for baking method).

 - Take baked potatoes and cut an oval hole, lengthwise, from the top.
 Scoop out the potato, leaving a small amount of potato around the edges (you don’t want to scoop out too much and rip a hole in the skin).

 - Place the potato “scoopings” into a medium-sized bowl and add butter, ranch dressing, sour cream, salt, pepper, chives, and cheese.